carpentries-incubator/gap-lesson/_episodes/01-command-line.md

 ~~~
 {: .output}

-* checking whether there is an element in $G$ which moves exactly two points:
+* checking whether there is an element in `G` which moves exactly two points:

 ~~~
 ForAny( elts, g -> NrMovedPoints(g) = 2 );